Skip to main content

 arw.snap.max.count

 Specifies the maximum number of ARP snapshots that can exist in a volume at any given time.
-Older copies are deleted to ensure that the total number of ARP snapshots are within this specified limit.
+Older copies are deleted to ensure that the total number of ARP snapshots is within this specified limit.

 arw.snap.create.interval.hours

 Specifies the interval in hours between ARP snapshots.
-A new ARP snapshot is created when an data entropy-based attack is suspected and the most recently created ARP snapshot is older than the specified interval.
+A new ARP snapshot is created when a data entropy-based attack is suspected and the most recently created ARP snapshot is older than the specified interval.

 arw.snap.normal.retain.interval.hours